PredictiveScienceLab/advanced-scientific-machine-learning/_sources/inverse/basics/03_bayesian_formulation.md

 Typically, it is intractable to compute the marginal likelihood.

-Some remarks are required:

-+ The Bayesian solution to inverse problems is no longer a point estimate.
-It is a distribution.
+The Bayesian solution is a posterior distribution rather than a point estimate.

-+ The solution always exists.

-+ The solution is unique.

-+ The probability mass in the posterior automatically quantifies uncertainties.
+Bayes' rule defines this distribution when the evidence is finite and positive.
+In function-space inverse problems, additional assumptions on the prior, forward model, and likelihood are needed to ensure that the posterior is well posed {cite:p}`stuart2010inverse`.

-+ The posterior is conditional on the assumption that the model is correct.
+The posterior quantifies uncertainty conditional on the assumed model.
+Structural model error requires an explicit discrepancy model; otherwise, parameter uncertainty can be confounded with model inadequacy {cite:p}`kennedy2001bayesian,brynjarsdottir2014discrepancy`.

-The big problem in Bayesian inversion is the computation of the posterior distribution.
+The main computational challenge in Bayesian inversion is obtaining the posterior distribution.
 There are three possibilities:

 1. Analytical solution: This is possible for very simple models and likelihoods.

 2. Sampling: This is the most general approach.
-You can use variants of Markov Chain Monte Carlo (MCMC).
+You can use variants of Markov chain Monte Carlo (MCMC).

 3. Optimization: Variational inference is a popular method.
 It approximates the posterior with a simpler distribution that is easier to work with.

-Before we dive into the most advanced versions of these techniques, let's explain a very simple case: the Laplace approximation.
+We begin with the simplest of these techniques: the Laplace approximation.